10 Must-Have Dale Earnhardt Cards

 Earnhardt won a record-tying seven Winston Cup Championships before a tragic accident claimed his life in 2001.
 He won a total of 76 races.
 Earnhardt finished in the top ten of 428 of his 676 career NASCAR races.
 Not surprisingly, he was an inaugural inductee into the NASCAR Hall of Fame in 2010.
 Earnhardt is also a member of the Motorsports Hall of Fame and the International Motorsports Hall of Fame.

-The first Dale Earnhardt cards came out in the early-1980s.
-These were oddball and promotional releases that didn't see wide distribution.
+The first Dale Earnhardt cards came out in the early 1980s.
+These were promotional releases that didn't see wide distribution.
 As NASCAR started licensing out full sets in the latter part of the decade, Earnhardt quickly became a key part.
 Collectors can trace the evolution of racing cards through Earnhardt.
-In the late-1990s, several bigger manufacturers stepped into the previously niche market.
+In the late 1990s, several bigger manufacturers stepped into the previously niche market.
 Although this led to an extremely crowded marketplace that didn't last long, many of these sets produced some extremely striking cards.
-Many of these can be found at very reasonable prices now.

-Below is a list of ten of the best Dale Earnhardt cards ever produced, spanning the scope of his career.
+Below is a list featuring some of the best Dale Earnhardt cards ever produced, spanning the scope of his career.
 New Dale Earnhardt cards continue to appear in new products, including some extremely rare memorabilia cards.

 10 Amazing Dale Earnhardt Cards